Artificial

 for man to solve.
 But we have made solid software progress so

-far, built very powerful hardware, and we now know how little DNA
+far, built very powerful hardware, and we now know how very little DNA

 separates us from apes.
 It would seem to be extremely